JuanNovas/RPG-50-Discord-bot/docs/Commands.md

 Character related commands.

 ### /new_hero
 If possible, allows the user to create a new hero.
+A new hero is possible to create when achiving level 20 with the actual one.

 ![To do](images/commands/todo.PNG)